Aliases for UGT1A9 Gene

 This gene encodes a UDP-glucuronosyltransferase, an enzyme of the glucuronidation pathway that transforms small lipophilic molecules, such as steroids, bilirubin, hormones, and drugs, into water-soluble, excretable metabolites.
 This gene is part of a complex locus that encodes several UDP-glucuronosyltransferases.
 The locus includes thirteen unique alternate first exons followed by four common exons.
 Four of the alternate first exons are considered pseudogenes.
 Each of the remaining nine 5' exons may be spliced to the four common exons, resulting in nine proteins with different N-termini and identical C-termini.
 Each first exon encodes the substrate binding site, and is regulated by its own promoter.
 The enzyme encoded by this gene is active on phenols. [provided by RefSeq, Jul 2008]

 GeneCards Summary for UGT1A9 Gene

-UGT1A9 (UDP Glucuronosyltransferase 1 Family, Polypeptide A9) is a Protein Coding gene.
-Diseases associated with UGT1A9 include gilbert syndrome and crigler-najjar syndrome, type i.
-Among its related pathways are Metabolism and Metabolism.
-GO annotations related to this gene include protein homodimerization activity and enzyme binding.
-An important paralog of this gene is UGT2B15.
+UGT1A9 (UDP Glucuronosyltransferase Family 1 Member A9) is a Protein Coding gene.
+Diseases associated with UGT1A9 include Crigler-Najjar Syndrome, Type Ii and Gilbert Syndrome.
+Among its related pathways are Drug metabolism - cytochrome P450 and Regulation of lipid metabolism by Peroxisome proliferator-activated receptor alpha (PPARalpha).
+Gene Ontology (GO) annotations related to this gene include protein homodimerization activity and enzyme binding.
+An important paralog of this gene is UGT1A8.

 UDPGT is of major importance in the conjugation and subsequent elimination of potentially toxic xenobiotics and endogenous compounds.
 This isoform has specificity for phenols.
 Isoform 2 lacks transferase activity but acts as a negative regulator of isoform 1.